Maurice L. Adams

 Embed:

 Maurice L. Adams describes his transportation back to the United States.
-After dropping off Columbian troops in Columbia, his ship then crossed the Panama Canal.
-He describes arriving in New Orleans and a parade thrown for the returning soldiers where a civilian commented on him needing to shine his shoes.
-He recalls finding out that he is going to Fort Lewis in Washington and keeping his cold weather gear from Korea since he new Washington was close to Alaska and he would be cold.
+He recounts how after dropping off Colombian troops in Colombia, his ship then crossed the Panama Canal.
+Upon arriving in New Orleans, he attended a parade thrown for the returning soldiers where a civilian made a comment about his shoes needing a shine.
+He recalls finding out he was being sent to Fort Lewis in Washington and keeping his cold weather gear from Korea since he knew Washington was close to Alaska and that he would be cold.

 Share YouTube: